squinky/intrinsink-hello-world/README.md

 ### Accessibility

-Making performances more accessible is a key goal of Intrapology’s software.
-All performances built with the Intrapology software have these accessibility features:
+Making performances more accessible is a key goal of Intrinsink.
+All performances built with it have these accessibility features:

 - The UI includes [a live video stream](./docs/01_overview.md#audience-view-main), enabling both fully-online and hybrid performances.
 This allows performances built using the Intrapology software to be more accessible to people who face barriers to in-person venues.
 - A built-in subtitles interface which: